atka66/ssd-remaster/README.md

 ### Other

+* [ ] Some keys (skulls) are renamed in DECORATE.
+ACS of all maps should be checked for key dropping errors.
+* [ ] Consider connecting levels using smarter intermission mechanism instead of direct teleporting.
 * [✔] Remaster Railgun sprites
 * [✔] Consider using 3D model for MovingPlatform actors along with sprite
 * [ ] New texture for MovingPlatform 3D model